pladopoulos/etymologyneering/README.md

 The **OpenAI ChatGPT-4o API** generated structured entries with the following sections:

-- **Greek Translation**  (I’m Greek and Greeks wpuld benefit from direct access to English as nowadays it unlocks vast access to science).
+- **Greek Translation**  (I’m Greek and Greeks would benefit from direct access to English as nowadays it unlocks vast access to science).
 - **Phonetic Spelling**   I am not good at reading it but maybe for readers who can interpret it might find it useful.
 - **Part of Speech**  e.g., noun, verb, adjective.
 - **Etymology**  historical origin and linguistic evolution.